majeedthaika/majeedthaika.github.io/_posts/2016-06-04-my-thoughts-on-agile-so-far.markdown

 ![alt text](https://raw.githubusercontent.com/majeedthaika/majeedthaika.github.io/master/img/toast.jpg)

-Following that, P'Roof came in to show us how to use Test-Driven Development (using acceptance tests to dictate how you write code) to produce code with easily-measurable progress (i.e. 19 out of 37 tests completed), while satisfying all of the project's requirements.
+Following that, P'Roof came in to show us how to use Test-Driven Development (using unit tests to dictate how you write code) to produce code with easily-measurable progress (i.e. 19 out of 37 tests completed), while satisfying all of the project's requirements.
 We also had a fun demo of group programming, which showed us ~~how to torture each other~~ that two heads are better than one:

 ![alt text](https://raw.githubusercontent.com/majeedthaika/majeedthaika.github.io/master/img/tdd.jpg)